*** What's been happening in your life since graduation?

 Rodger Mueller, Class of 1956 (dated September, 2013)

-Rodger and Carol Anne, his wife of 45 years, are in the process of moviing from Milpitas to Nevada City in the Sierra Nevada foothills.
+***Update 2018: Rodger and Carol Anne, his wife of 50 years, have moved from Milpitas to Nevada City in the Sierra Nevada foothills.

 Tom Lowney, Class of 1944